antaresproject/docs/docs/modules-development/views.md

 {% endblock %}
 ```

-The `index` template inherits from `clear` template when ajax request is send to Antares.
-Otherwise `main` template will be used.
+The `index` template inherits from the `clear` template when an AJAX request is sent to Antares.
+Otherwise the `main` template will be used.
-As you can see `index` template overwrites `main_content` block from `main` template, as follows:
+As you can see the `index` template overwrites the `main_content` block from the `main` template, as follows:

 ```twig
 <section class="main-content">